How to get a job in public relations - our expert guide for 2023!

 Choosing between PR agency or in-house

-Working in-house or at a PR agency both have their plus points and drawbacks, so it's a good idea to think about what would be the best choice for you and your future before committing to anything.
+Working in-house, or at a PR agency, offers both advantages and drawbacks, so it is a good idea to think about the best choice for you, and your future, before you commit further.

-PR agencies often work with multiple clients on a variety of campaigns that can offer different roles and opportunities.
-This can provide some great work experience.
+PR agencies often work with multiple clients on a variety of campaigns that represent different roles and opportunities.
+This can provide you with great work experience opportunities.

-If you choose to work in-house for a big company you will not get the variation of projects, that you would get within an agency.
-It might not sound too bad but if you're working on the same campaign day in, day out, it might become laborious, repetitive and a little unexciting.
+If you choose to work in-house for a large company, you will not be offered the variation of projects that you would get within an agency.
+This might not sound too bad, but if you are working on the same campaign day in day out, it may become laborious, repetitive, and slightly unexciting.

-However, one of the advantages might be that you have the job security of working within a large company and quite often, this results in the pay being higher.
-Not to mention, the opportunities for promotion being greater.
-You might even get the chance to migrate to another country!
+However, an advantage might be that you have the job security of working within a large company, which quite often results in a higher payment structure.
+Not to mention, the greater opportunities for promotion.
+You might even get the chance to migrate to another country.

-Best places to look for Public Relations jobs
+Best places to look for public relation jobs

 There are thousands of job sites across the Internet.
-Some are great and others are riddled with spam, so searching through these can be a mammoth process.
+Some are great, while others are riddled with spam, so finding the most helpful sites can be a mammoth process.

-The best advice we can offer is to search on job boards, which specialise in Public Relations careers.
-These sites can offer not only the latest PR jobs but also a wealth of information related to this industry.
+The best advice we offer is to browse job boards, which specialise in public relation careers.
+These sites not only offer the latest PR jobs, but also blog posts and articles providing a wealth of information related to this industry.

-One of the most popular PR job boards is the Guardian PR Jobs Board.
-This is very expensive for employers to post upon, thus you can rest assured that the jobs are always legitimate and from reputable companies.
-The PR Week job board is also an excellent resource as it is run by one of the leading PR news websites, which again gives it excellent industry coverage and respect.
+One of the most popular PR job boards is the Guardian PR jobs board.
+As this particular jobs board is expensive for employers to post upon, you can be rest assured that the jobs are legitimate and from reputable companies.
+The PR Week job board is another excellent resource run by one of the leading PR news websites, which gives it excellent industry coverage and respect.

 PR Moment is an independent job board run by an online PR magazine.

-Marketing Week is also a frequently updated resource which is widely used.
+Marketing Week is another frequently updated resource that is widely used and equally popular.

-If you are a graduate you can also tap into the official government careers website www.prospects.ac.uk/ which has direct links to a range of universities.
+Graduates can tap into the official government careers website www.prospects.ac.uk which has direct links to a range of universities.

 - Guardian Marketing & PR Jobs